hunterunger/hunterunger/README.md

-# 👋 Hi, I’m Hunter
+# 👋 Hi, I’m Hunter Unger, Engineer and Operations Manager at Oxen.dev

 I do full-stack development using the latest and greatest technologies on the web, mobile, and in the cloud.

-I also love engineering.
-Raspberry Pis, 3D printing, and enterprise networks are some examples of what I've worked with.
+Developing hardware, AI and Machine Learning, Big Data analytics, and frondend design is what I engineer most often!

-...AND I also do all kinds of graphic design - including print design, CGI, animation, and all sorts of social media content.
+...and I also do all kinds of graphic design - including print design, CGI, animation, and UI/UX.

 [Check out some of my work](https://oxen.dev/)